OMally/hello-world/README.md

 # hello-world
-My name is Malcolm May, a 50+ veteran in many aspecs of the word.
+My name is Malcolm May, a 50+ veteran in many aspects of the word.
 This is my first repository from the guide tutorial.

 This text is supposed to be in the branched code readme-edits.